 I attended all of the free walking tours by Walkative, in all the cities of Poland that I traveled to including Warsaw, Gdansk and Wroclaw.
 The guides were excellent, and I got to know so much from these local experts about not just the places, but what the Polish also think of them.

 Visit Krakow Museums on their free days

 Like other cities in Europe including Poland, you can visit museums in Krakow on their free days.
 Every museum allows its visitors to check out the museum for free one day per week.
 Not surprisingly, you find these days to be too crowded for this reason.
 Most of the time, you’ll still need to pay for the audioguide, although in some places even that’s for free.

 I have researched for you, and these are Krakow free museum days.
 But do check individual websites to verify before you plan, as they may change the timetables.

 Schindlers Factory Museum

 Oskar Schindler was a German factory owner in Krakow.
 During WW II, he saved the lives of over 1200 Jews by employing them in his factory.
-Today this factory is a museum depicting the events that followed during this period, and also give glimpses of lives of Jews in Krakow.
+Today this factory is a museum depicting the events that followed during this period, and also give glimpses of the lives of Jews in Krakow.
 It is arguably the best museum in Krakow.
 Schindler Factory Museum is free to visit on Mondays except for the first Monday of every month.

 A museum in Krakow dedicated to ancient Polish art, it is free to visit on Sundays